EugenMayer/MvvmCrossConditions/readme.md

 # How to use and implement (developers)
 It might look complicated, but its actually very easy.
 The first setup ( replacing dispatcher/presenter) is a first hurdle, but then every viewmodel is just on method - thats it.

-## Do this in your Core (platform indepeneden)
+## Core: Do this in your core project (platform independend) (once)
+- Add MvvmCross.Conditions.Core as a project reference
+- IMvxConditionalDispatcher this needs to be implemented by your platformDispatcher, for Touch use the ConditionalTouchDispatcher which is already implemented
+Hint:The ViewModel is reused after the preconditions is checked, it does not get instantated twice ( when the view gets loaded ) - this is very useful.

+## Core: Do this for every ViewModel you like (for every ViewModel)
 - Implement the interface IConditionalViewModel and if wishing ( see notes ) derive from MvxConditionalViewModel ( optional )
 - implement bool Precondition(bool shouldHandleError); and return true if the view should be loaded.
 This method is called BEFORE the View is instantiated.
 Returning false will cancel the view instantiation ( rather let it never happen)
-- IMvxConditionalDispatcher this needs to be implemented by your platformDispatcher, for Touch use the ConditionalTouchDispatcher which is already implemented

 - Thats it :) the Precondition and have any logic and since Init() is already happen, you have access to your whole Model and see, if everything is just fine
-Hint:The ViewModel is reused after the preconditions is checked, it does not get instantated twice ( when the view gets loaded ) - this is very useful.

-## Touch
+## Touch: Do this in your ios project (once)

 Please see the ExampleSetup.cs to see how you enable your app to use the Dispatcher and Presenter described below
+- Add MvvmCross.Conditions.Touch as a project reference
 - ConditionalTouchPresenter this needs to be used to actually have any use of the conditions
 - ConditionalTouchDispatcher example implementation for the dispatcher, can be used out of the box and should be working for your cases in general ( no need to reimplement it)

-## Droid
+## Droid: Do this in your Android project (once)
 (same as Touch, see there)
+- Add MvvmCross.Conditions.Driod as a project reference
 - ConditionalDroidPresenter this needs to be used to actually have any use of the conditions
+- ConditionalDroidDispatcher example implementation for the dispatcher, can be used out of the box and should be working for your cases in general ( no need to reimplement it)

 # TODO
 - Use nuget for all the project references for MvvmCross / CrossCore